klenkes74/aws-egressip-operator/readme.md

 AWS Permission | Reasoning
 ---------------|-----------------------------------
 EC2:AssignPrivateIpAddresses | Manage the IP addresses of the instances.
-EC2:DescribeAvailabilityZones | Wee need to read the availability zones for detecting the infrastructure context.
 EC2:DescribeInstances | Getting information about the instances (tags, networking interfaces).
 EC2:DescribeNetworkInterfaces | Find instances by their IPv4 address(es).
 EC2:DescribeSubnets | We need to read the subnets to find all CIDR of the account.
-EC2:UnassignPrivateIpAddressesInput | Manage the IP addresses of the instances. autoscaling:DescribeAutoScalingGroups | We need to read the ASG to create the MachineSets.
+EC2:UnassignPrivateIpAddresses | Manage the IP addresses of the instances.

 ## Passing EgressIPs as input